ellieb/VICTORIA/README.md

 To run this webpage locally:

 1. Clone the repo
-2. Using the command line, `cd` into the dose-viewer folder
+2. Using the command line, `cd` into the VICTORIA folder
 3. If you have Python 3, start a local server using the command

          python -m http.server